Reuse of human excreta: Dried feces from urine-diverting dry toilets in the U.S.

 In the United States, the EPA regulation governs the management of sewage sludge but has no jurisdiction over the byproducts of a urine-diverting dry toilet.
 Oversight of these materials falls to the states.

 Country examples

 China

 Treatment disposal of human excreta can be categorized into three types: fertilizer use, discharge and biogas use.
 Discharge is the disposal of human excreta to soil, septic tank or water body.
 In China, with the impact of the long tradition, human excreta is often used as fertilizer for crops.
 The main application methods are direct usage for crops and fruits as basal or top application after fermentation in a ditch for a certain period, compost with crop stalk for basal application and direct usage as feed for fish in ponds.
-On the other hand, as much as many people rely on human waste as an agricultural fertilizer, if the waste is not properly treated, the use of night soil may promote the spread of infectious diseases.
+On the other hand, as many people rely on human waste as an agricultural fertilizer, if the waste is not properly treated, the use of night soil may promote the spread of infectious diseases.